silentjames/WoD-charsheets-for-Obsidian/README.md

 <br>
 **A**: I can't add these fonts into the statblock because of legal reasons.
 But you can add them manually into your system, and then the statblock will use them.<br>
 For vampires and mortals, you'll need Marta and Trajan Pro 3.<br>
+For Dark Ages vampires - Lidia and PT Serif Pro.<br>
 For werewolves - Marta and KistyCC.<br>
 For agents - GNUTypewriter.<br>
 Also, this statblock supports the great [Style Settings](https://github.com/mgmeyers/obsidian-style-settings/) plugin, so you can choose other fonts there if you want.